zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Downloading-Stores-from-Magento.md

 ---
 slug: downloading-stores-from-magento
-title: Downloading Stores from Magento
+title: Exporting Stores from Magento
 ---
-This task will download all stores from Magento in XML format.
+This task will export all stores from Magento in XML format.
 See below for a sample output file.

 ## Settings
 ### Connection